-If you love to cook and are concerned about losing that passion from a diet like Medifast, Weight Watchers is a great solution.
+If you love to cook and are concerned about losing that passion from a diet like Medifast, Weight Watchers diet plan is a great solution.
 If you are very people-oriented and need some support to keep you focused, you will also be happy with this program.

-Third Option: “Medifake” Diets
+Other Option: “Medifake” Diets

 Unlike commercial diets, it is difficult to determine how successful a “Medifake” diet will be as it depends on the person.
 There are plenty of instances of strict dieters successfully switching from Medifast to a copycat of their own with continued weight loss.
 If you are the kind of person who has good self-discipline and enjoys preparing food, this option would be perfect for you.